Coffee is so much more than just a drink many of us reach for every day.

 It's a light, almost casual take on learning how to make a good cup of coffee while understanding its heritage, history, and the science behind coffee making.

-If you want to have a deeper appreciation for coffee while learning about the notes, flavors, and textures that come with different coffee beans and varying brewing methods, you’ll surely enjoy this one.
+If you want to develop a deeper appreciation for coffee while learning about the notes, flavors, and textures associated with different coffee beans and varying brewing methods, you'll surely enjoy this one.

 Conclusion